-Tofu puffs are deep fried cubes or round-ish looking balls of bean curd.
+Tofu puffs are crispy baked tofu or round-ish looking balls of bean curd.
 The texture is crunchy on the outside and soft on the inside.
 They are easily available from any Asian supermarket in the fridge section.

 The tofu puffs are very absorbent, so they are great for salads that are particularly saucy.
 The airy pockets will capture the peanut butter dressing and make every mouthful well balanced.

 Tofu comes is a really wide variety of consistencies.
 As a result of their variety we’re able to create some fantastic recipes such as Five Spice Tofu Salad with Vietnamese Cha Lua, Asian Eggplant Salad with Miso Dressing and Gochujang Chicken Salad with Noodles and Tofu.